What Replaces the "Free Market" in an Egalitarian Sharing Economy?

-Having a good reputation (for contributing to the economy reasonably and efficiently) plays a role in a sharing econony analogous to having a high rate of profit in a capitalist economy.
-A decline in reputation /profit leads eventually to exclusion from the sharing economy / bankruptcy.
+Having a good reputation (for contributing to the economy reasonably and efficiently and morally) plays a role in a sharing economy analogous to having a high rate of profit in a capitalist economy.
+A decline in reputation (analogous to profit in a market economy) leads eventually to exclusion from the sharing economy (analogous to bankruptcy in a market economy).

 Like profitability in a capitalist economy, reputation in a sharing economy operates at all scales, from that of a hot dog vendor on the sidewalk to a multi-national corporation.
 Here is why.

 A local community assembly would typically oversee a committee it appoints to decide if economic enterprises in the community should be members of the sharing economy, based on their reputation as described above.
 If an economic enterprise is a member of the sharing economy that means that it can take from the economy--for free--what it needs or reasonably desires to operate, and the workers in it can take from the economy--for free--what they need or reasonably desire (unless the local assembly objects to a specific worker for some reason), with scarce things equitably rationed according to need by a method determined by the local assembly.
 Note that the workers in an economic enterprise do not work for wages and there is no money used here at all.
 Also note that all the workers in an enterprise have equal status in democratically making decisions about that enterprise, consistent with laws and policies of the local assembly of egalitarians for the community where the enterprise is located.